|Need to run a fully Featured Dynamic DNS Service?

 Looking for free Dynamic DNS (DDNS) services?
 Please use our free DDNS service(s) at http://access.camera

-Due to the technical difficulties some users experience during setup, our support services are offered on a free and unlimited basis to all MintDNS users.
-These support services will prove to be your fastest route to a successful setup, should you experience any difficulties.
+Due to the technical difficulties some users experience during setup, our basic setup services are offered on a free and unlimited basis to all MintDNS users.
+These setup services will prove to be your fastest route to a successful setup, should you experience any difficulties.

 - Hardware and Software Requirements